 PROCESS: 1.
 "X-ray vision mind map" based on specified map of goals and supporting data; 2.
-'Al-based information corroboration' find is evaluated by reliability; 3.
-"True/false silder' alters the accuracy of the intelligence to demonstrate how changes impact plans and assumptions; 4.
-"COA visualization' to understand how logistics, time, and space impact reads."
+"Al-based information corroboration" info is evaluated by reliability; 3.
+"True/false silder" afters the accuracy of the intelligence to demonstrate how charges impost plans and additional plant of the accuracy of the intelligence to demonstrate how charges impost plans and additional plant of the additional plant of the

-SUPPORTED TECHNOLOGIES: Artificial intelligence and
+SUPPORTED TECHNOLOGIES: Artificial intelligence and simulators

-ADVANTAGES: AA multifaceted approach to fake news--incorporates a multi-step process of discriminating, analyzing, and determining future scenarios for planning
+ADVANTAGES: AA multifaceted approach to fake news--incorporates a multi-step process of discriminating, analyzing, and determining future scenarios for planning ext mov